 As the pace of business increases, the speed of change accelerates, and finance teams face growing pressure to deliver even greater value to the business, the question CFOs now face is how the finance function should engage with new technologies and work with business partners to revolutionize enterprise performance management.

 KPMG research, based on a series of interviews with analytics experts and senior finance executives, shows that recent developments in data and analytics present a clear call to action to finance leaders to define the analytics agenda for the finance function.
-Read the report to learn about three strategic priorities.
+Read the whitepaper to learn about five key focus areas.